phone

 • 4:00pm – 5:00pm: Afternoon break

-• 5:00pm: Dinner at the original Uno's Pizza (more than just pizza)
+• 5:00pm: Dinner at the original Uno's Pizza and Grill (more than pizza, steaks and salads too)

 • 3:00pm – 5:00pm: Afternoon break